Checking and Requesting Permissions

 });

-In this case, if the user does not have the permission, the button will not display.
+In this case, if the user does not have permission, the button will not appear.

-Option 3.1: If the user has the permission, the request window will not be displayed.
-If the user does not have it, the right request window will be shown.
+Option 3.1: If the user has permission, the permission request window will not appear.
+If the user does not have it, we show the permission request window.

 private void ShowOkPopupOnPaymentScreen((IOrder order, IOperationService os, IViewManager vm, (Guid buttonId, string caption, bool isChecked, string iconGeometry) state) info)